hutte-recipes/hutte-pull-std-value-set-translations/README.md

 # Hutte Recipe - Pull and Commit Standard value set translations

-In this example, the pull/retrieval of `Standard Value Set Translations` through the Salesforce CLI cannot be successfully achieved through commands which uses source tracking, more information can be seen in the [known issue](https://issues.salesforce.com/issue/a028c00000qQ0VAAA0/unable-to-retrieve-the-standardvaluesettranslation-values-using-cli).
-This limitation impacts Hutte's logic for pull changes of this metadata type.
+The pull/retrieval of `Standard Value Set Translations` through the Salesforce CLI cannot be successfully achieved through commands which use source tracking, details can be seen in the [known issue](https://issues.salesforce.com/issue/a028c00000qQ0VAAA0/unable-to-retrieve-the-standardvaluesettranslation-values-using-cli).
+This limitation impacts Hutte's logic for the pull changes operation of this metadata type.

-As a workaround, we can use Hutte custom buttons to automate this operation, by providing the custom logic for the pull and commit of this metadata type as a custom button in `hutte.yml` file.
+As a workaround, Hutte custom buttons can help to fix and automate this operation, by providing the custom logic for the pull and commit of this metadata type as a custom button in `hutte.yml` file.

 ![](./docs/example.jpg)